Skywalker756-3/Website-Project/README.md

 The webpage must also be accessible and well tailored for mobile users as well.

+## UI / UX Decisions

+At the top of the page we show off the puppies in a slideshow format, this is a priority because the puppies are a defining feature of the business model, making it stand out.
+We also have a navigation bar which

 Accessibility
 - Text is made readable with a 16px font
 - Images and video come with text alternatives for visually impaired

-## UI / UX Decisions

-At the top of the page we show off the puppies in a slideshow format, this is a priority because the puppies are a defining feature of the business model, making it stand out.
-We also indicate the location and hours at the top of the page because the main experiences delivered by the business is only possible through in person interactions.

 ## Roles of Each member